gpdowney/lightweightLSAT/docs/index.md

 In other words, this is the sixth draft.
 There's plenty of room to improve.

 And *you* can help improve it!

-Send questions, complaints, or compliments to <feedback@lightweightlsat.com>.
+Share your reactions, questions, success stories, or criticisms at the bottom of each page.

+!!! note

+    You'll need a GitHub account to comment.